 There’s nothing more important than the real estate contract.
 It establishes the parameters for a close and has to be done correctly to protect your client’s best interests.
 You may get lucky and land a deal within days or weeks of getting your license.
 That’s when you’ll be glad you really internalized the sections about executing contracts.

 Even after passing the Promulgated Contracts course keep going over the material to stay sharp.

 5. The Courses Don’t End When You Get a License

-There’s a little thing called real estate continuing education .
+In the real estate industry, there’s a little thing called real estate continuing education.
 Agents have to continue educating themselves after getting a license to keep said license.
 Each state has their own continuing education requirements that stipulate which courses need to be taken and when they have to be completed.

-Here in Texas, agents have to complete at least 18 hours of continuing education before their license can be renewed.
+In Texas, for example, agents have to complete at least 18 hours of continuing education before their license can be renewed.
 If you’re a new agent eight of those hours must come from the Legal Update I and Legal Update II courses.